 POPCORN CINEMA: RECOMMENDED

-The Amityville Horror (1979) blu-ray is available now.
+The Amityville Horror (1979) Blu-ray is available now from Amazon.

 The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.